Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 How to coordinate with other actors/which other stakeholders to involve?

-• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions, and community groups, to build capacity and raise awareness around the engagement tools.
+• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions and community groups to build capacity and raise awareness around the engagement tools.

-• Collaborative events and conferences: Partner with various organizations to co-host events that promote the engagement tools and can hold parliament accountable on closing the feedback loop.
+• Collaborative events and conferences: Partner with various organizations to co-host events that can promote the engagement tools and hold parliament accountable on closing the feedback loop.

 How to ensure sustainability?

-• Developing long and short-term strategies: Create comprehensive strategies that outline both immediate actions and long-term goals for engagement and violence prevention.
+• Developing long- and short-term strategies: Create comprehensive strategies that outline both immediate actions and long-term goals for engagement and violence prevention.
 This dual approach can help maintain momentum and adapt to changing circumstances.

-• Probing towards strategic long-term institutionalisation.
+• Probing towards strategic long-term institutionalization.

 COST CENTRES

-• Expert conducting the assessment/providing recommendations for closing the feedback loop
+• Expert(s) conducting the assessment/providing recommendations for closing the feedback loop

 • Training of the parliamentary staff